Learning Fine-grained Parameter Sharing via Sparse Tensor Decomposition: Introduction

 \section{Introduction}

-\thefootnote{$\dagger$} Over the last decade, large neural networks have achieved impressive performance across various tasks by scaling up datasets and model sizes.
-However, this growth has led to computational, memory, and storage challenges, necessitating efficient model compression techniques to reduce overhead and enable deployment on resource-constrained devices like mobile phones and embedded systems.
-To this end, research has explored various approaches, including tensor decomposition, quantization, distillation, sparsity, parameter sharing, and adaptive computing methods \citep{ModelCompressionSurveyCheng}.
-While most of these methods are well-studied and successfully utilized in practice (e.g., distillation, quantization), parameter sharing has received less attention.
+Over the past decade, large neural networks have delivered impressive performance through scaling of datasets and model sizes.
+However, this trend has introduced substantial computational, memory, and storage burdens, highlighting the need for efficient model compression to reduce overhead and enable deployment on resource-constrained devices such as mobile phones and embedded systems.
+In response, researchers have explored various strategies, including tensor decomposition, quantization, distillation, sparsity, adaptive computing methods, and \emph{parameter sharing}~\citep{ModelCompressionSurveyCheng}.
+While most of these techniques are well-studied and widely adopted, parameter sharing in neural networks remains underexplored and has not yet been leveraged successfully to compress Transformer models, despite its potential for significant parameter-count reduction.
+Transformer architectures are a particularly natural target for parameter sharing because they are composed of repeated homogeneous blocks whose Multi-Layer Perceptron (MLP) modules have identically shaped fully connected (FC) layers across depth, enabling direct concatenation and joint factorization of weights across blocks.